andrew/ultimate-awesome/README.md

 - [awesome-RemoteWork](https://github.com/hugo53/awesome-RemoteWork) - Resources for remote workers: approaches, hiring page, remote life and more.
 - [awesome-gitops](https://github.com/weaveworks/awesome-gitops) - A curated list for awesome GitOps resources.
 - [awesome-phd-advice](https://github.com/pliang279/awesome-phd-advice) - Collection of advice for prospective and current PhD students.
+- [Algorithmic-Resources](https://github.com/hkirat/Algorithmic-Resources) - A Curated list of Topic wise Theory and Questions to Get You Started On Competitive Coding.
 - [awesome-awesomeness-zh_CN](https://github.com/justjavac/awesome-awesomeness-zh_CN) - 一份关于“资料汇总”的汇总。.
 - [Awesome-Interaction-aware-Trajectory-Prediction](https://github.com/jiachenli94/Awesome-Interaction-aware-Trajectory-Prediction) - A selection of state-of-the-art research materials on trajectory prediction.
 - [awesome-deep-rl](https://github.com/tigerneil/awesome-deep-rl) - For deep RL and the future of AI. .